dantech0xff/dantech0xff/README.md

 ## 💡 Quote of the Day

-> "The only limits in your life are those that you set yourself."
+> "Failure is not fatal, but failure to change might be."
 >
-> — *Celestine Chua*
+> — *John Wooden*